gematik/ref-eRp-FD-Server/README.md

     send to the service.
 Please make sure you also have installed the development dependencies of OpenSSL.
 You will need at least openssl v1.1.1.

+-   [libxml2](http://www.xmlsoft.org/) - libxml2 is used to parse and verify the XML representation of the TSL and the BNetzA-VL.

     -   On linux you can install the depdendencies using the following command

-            $ apt-get install libssl1.1 libssl-dev
+            $ apt-get install libssl1.1 libssl-dev libxml2-dev

-    -   On windows you can download the OpenSSL binaries from [this website](https://wiki.openssl.org/index.php/Binaries).
+    -   On windows you can download the OpenSSL binaries from [this website](https://wiki.openssl.org/index.php/Binaries) and the libxml2 binaries from [this website](https://www.zlatkovic.com/projects/libxml/).

 Additionally you need to specify the following environment variables:

     OPENSSL_DIR = <path-to-openssl>
     OPENSSL_LIB_DIR = <path-to-openssl>/lib
     OPENSSL_INCLUDE_DIR = <path-to-openssl>/include

+    LIBXML_DIR = <path-to-libxml2>
+    LIBXML_LIB_DIR = <path-to-libxml2>/lib
+    LIBXML_INCLUDE_DIR = <path-to-libxml2>/include

+Hint: The rust compiler expects a lib-file on windows, therefore you have to rename the libxml2.dll.a to libxml2.dll.a.lib!

 ## Build the Project